joeleong/ida-referee/README.md

 Referee will automatically run whenever a function is decompiled.
 It is recommended that you decompile the entire binary for maximum information.
 You can see the cross-references that Referee adds by opening a structure in the Structures window, highlighting a field of a structure, and pressing "X."

 Referee does not do type inference; you will still need to give types to your functions for it to find structure uses.

 ## Notes

  * If you annotate a function to remove a struct-member usage, decompiling the function again will remove the corresponding xrefs.
  * Referee only tracks accesses to structure members, not pointer-passing.
 Writes and references to structure members are also marked as reads.
- * Since there is no easy way to map a decompiled expression back to a corresponding location in the assembly, Referee creates all xrefs from the start of the function.

 ## Related
 - http://reverseengineering.stackexchange.com/questions/2139/is-it-possible-to-create-data-xrefs-manually